 Are there different types of Legionnaires’ disease?

 Yes.
-There are three different types of this illness, and those include:
+There are three different types of illness, including:

 - Travel-associated Legionnaires’ disease

 As its name implies, travel-associated Legionnaires’ is associated with travel to hotels or aboard cruise ships.
-It is rarely detected by individual clinicians or health departments; travelers typically disperse from the source of infection before developing symptoms.
+It is rarely detected by individual clinicians or health departments, as short-term travelers typically disperse from the source of infection before developing their symptoms.

 - Community-acquired Legionnaires’ disease

-This type of the illness is acquired within a community setting.
+This type of illness is caught in a community setting.
 For instance, a mall might be an area where someone could contract community-acquired Legionnaires’ disease.